Madour/sogl/README.md

 >**This is a WIP project**

-sogl (for Simple OpenGL) is a light library for creating OpenGL applications.
+sogl (Simple OpenGL) is a light library for creating OpenGL applications.

-It is best used as a subproject (either using git submodules or CMake FetchContent)
+It is best used as a subproject (using either git submodules or CMake FetchContent).

 The goal of this library is to provide quick and simple tools for creating OpenGL applications.
-It is not meant to become a fully fledged graphics API, just the minimum to be able to start right off the bat and get going.

 ### Supported features